mistxiv/ForagerSkysteelRodProfiles/README.md

 ## Usage

 * These profiles just do the fishing.
-Doing the quests coming prepared is up to you.
+Doing the quests and coming prepared is up to you.
 * These were tested in full Landsaint's gear with plenty of Hi-Cordials and Peppered Popotoes for more GP.
 * Buy plenty of bait.
 You'll probably go through up to 2000 Signature Skyball.
 Forager does this for you, but you should buy in bulk to save trips instead.
 * Forager helpfully equips the appropriate fishing rod when it's required for a catch.
 Make sure to unequip it in order to turn in quests.